 What is a coronavirus?

-Do the bats in my house have COVID-19? / Can I get COVID-19 from the bats in my house?
+Can I get COVID-19 from bats in my house?

-No, the virus that causes COVID-19 hasn’t been isolated from any of the UK’s 17 resident breeding bat species.
+No, the virus that causes COVID-19 hasn’t been isolated from any of the UK’s 17 resident breeding bat species, nor any bat globally.
 There are no known zoonotic (harmful to humans) coronaviruses found in UK bats.
-In fact the COVID-19 virus hasn’t been isolated from any of the world’s 1400+ species of bat.
+In fact the COVID-19 virus hasn’t been isolated from any of the world’s 1465+ species of bat.
 A coronavirus with 96% of its genome in common with SARS-CoV-2 (2) has been found in a single species of bat (Rhinolophus affinis) in China.
 This may sound significant, but to put it in context, we share 96% of our genome with chimpanzees but we are not the same species.
-It is important to stress that in this pandemic it is humans that transmit COVID-19 to other humans, not bats.
+It is important to stress that it is humans that transmit COVID-19 to other humans.
+Bats do not carry COVID-19 and you cannot catch COVID-19 from a bat.

 How did COVID-19 get from wildlife to people?

 Human alterations to the environment can therefore break or even remove some of these barriers (7).
 For example destruction of natural habitat by deforestation and subsequent intensive livestock farming on the cleared land.
-This process brings wildlife into closer contact with humans and livestock than would naturally happen, providing the opportunity for a spillover event (the end sequence of the 2011 film ‘Contagion’ illustrates this very process) (8).
+This process brings wildlife into closer contact with humans and livestock than would naturally happen, providing the opportunity for a spillover event.

-The live wildlife trade, in which many different species of wild animals are brought together in markets, can also provide the conditions for spillover events.
+Interfaces that can provide opportunities for spillover include the live wildlife trade, in which many different species of wild animals are brought together in markets, can also provide the conditions for spillover events.
 The traded animals are held in cramped, stressful, unsanitary conditions, with many different species caged side by side and slaughtered to order.
 The species in these markets would not be found together in such close proximity in the wild.
 Such trade increases the chances that viruses can jump from one species to another, and ultimately from animals to humans.
-The science writer, David Quammen, who has published two books on wildlife and diseases, wrote about this back in January (9).
-He argues that we specifically made this pandemic (or epidemic as it was then) by engaging in unsustainable ecological destruction and the dangerous and devastating trafficking and illegal trade of wildlife for human consumption.

 BCT has joined with more than 240 other organisations from around the globe to call for the World Health Organisation (WHO) to recommend that governments worldwide ban wildlife markets and the use of wildlife in traditional medicine.
 You can read the letter to WHO via our News pages.